 Students must sign the "Great Start Scholarship Commitment" form to have a "Great Start" at Dorsey School of Beauty, and meet the following eligibility criteria:

-• Maintain 3.0 CGPA,

-programs, due to the short nature of these programs.
+- Maintain 3.0 CGPA, - Maintain at least 90% attendance in each course (course requirements may be higher), and programs, due to the short nature of these programs.
 However, students in all programs have the option of securing private funding.